The Department of Comparative Cultural Studies

 check out our degree in Comparative Cultural Studies with emphases in Art

-History, Humanities, and Religious Studies, to see how you can begin to uncover
+History, Humanities, and Comparative Study of Religions, to see how you can begin to uncover

 the complexities of diverse human cultures (both past and present).